NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // Increment the number of records field in the relation cache entry for
     // the relation. (use RelCacheTable::setRelCatEntry function)

-    /*
+    //highlight-start
-        B+ tree insertions
+    /* B+ Tree Insertions */
-     */
+    // (the following section is only relevant once indexing has been implemented)

     int flag = SUCCESS;
     // Iterate over all the attributes of the relation
-    // Let attrOffset be iterator ranging from 0 to numOfAttributes-1 {
+    // (let attrOffset be iterator ranging from 0 to numOfAttributes-1) {
         // get the attribute catalog entry for the attribute from the attribute cache
         // (use AttrCacheTable::getAttrCatEntry() with args relId and attrOffset)